volker-raschek/drone-charts/README.md

 This helm chart is maintained by contributors and myself.
 It is listed on [artifacthub.io](https://artifacthub.io/) and can be installed via helm:

-> :warning: The repository has been changed and causes error messages when
+> The repository has been changed and causes error messages when interacting
-> interacting with the old repository definition.
+> with the old repository definition.
 Please remove the chart repo
 > `volker.raschek` and replace it with `drone`.

 ```bash